-Rapeseed is a very important raw material for AAK and one of few raw materials that the company is crushing in its own facilities.
+Rapeseed production continues to be impacted by multiple factors, drought and excessive rains, as well as regulatory related reduction in use of plant protection products.
+Rapeseed is a very important raw material for AAK and is one of a few raw materials that AAK is crushing in its own facilities.

-AAK can offer oils from traditional seeds and a range of speciality varieties.
 Much of the rapeseed used in AAK’s products is grown in Sweden, where farms have increased their output in recent years.
-Through close cooperation with farmers, AAK is able to maintain control of the entire value chain, from the production of raw material to finished products.
+Through close cooperation with the farmers, AAK is able to maintain control of the entire value chain, from the production of raw material to finished products.
 The rapeseed meal that remains after oil extraction is used as animal feed.

 In 2019, we experienced a growing demand for sustainable rapeseed.
 The demands include locally grown and traceable rapeseed for the UK, or for certified sustainable rapeseed in general.
 The focus market for this development was Europe.
 We have engaged with our UK suppliers to increase traceability and we have achieved ISCC certification for our Karlshamn factory, allowing us to supply customers with certified material.